 South Korea's flag is the yin-yang with blue and red instead of the usual white and black.

 South Korea itself is the restrained, well-behaved sibling of the boisterous, blustering North.

 Unsurprisingly, siblings can be like this.
 This is especially pronounced when they're twins, or when there are only two children in a family.
 For larger families, there may be more than one red/blue sets.

-L.A. street gangs, the Crips and the Bloods, wore blue and red bandannas, respectively, to distinguish themselves.
-Whether either group tended to be more emotional and hot-tempered, though, is up for debate.
+L.A. street gangs: The Crips and the Bloods wore blue and red bandannas respectively to distinguish themselves from one another.
+Whether either group tended to be more emotional and hot-tempered though, is up for debate.

 Swedish monarch Gustavus Adolphus and his chancellor Axel Oxienstierna, at least in Hollywood History.
 An anecdote has an exasperated Gustavus telling Oxienstierna "If it wasn't for me, this country would be frozen solid!" and Oxienstierna calmly replying "And if it wasn't for me, it would be burnt to ashes."

 Queen Elizabeth II is the blue oni - blue is her favorite color and all - since she is so prim and proper, always practical and no-nonsense.
 Her late sister Margaret was the red oni.
 Which one is the Tomboy and which one the Girly Girl is harder to determine.

 Another example of siblings fitting this: the Gyllenhaals.
 Look at their film roles and their offscreen personalities: Maggie is the Red Oni and Jake is the Blue Oni.